 Natural landscapes can reduce or eliminate the need to spend precious free time mowing during the growing season.

 Natural landscaping (on the left side, above) adds to property values, provides aesthetic benefits, reduces maintenance needs and costs, and creates valuable wildlife habitat.
+Illustration by Jeffery Mathison.

 Working with Officials to Improve Weed Laws

 If you are faced with a restrictive weed law, your most constructive option is to work cooperatively with local officials to improve the law.
 Older, more restrictive weed laws were written to protect public health and safety based on the best knowledge of the day.
-However, new knowledge has replaced outdated beliefs about the "hazards" of natural landscaping (see "Natural Landscapes: Myth and Fact").
+However, new knowledge has replaced outdated beliefs about the "hazards" of natural landscaping (see "Natural Landscapes: Myth and Facts").
 Educating your municipal officials can help to create a more enlightened law.
 Conservation organizations in your area can be valuable allies in your education efforts.

 What Will Your Improved Weed Law Contain?

 A progressive weed law protects residents' fundamental rights to choose their own landscaping.
 Ideally, no filing of applications or payment of fees is required for residents to engage in legitimate natural landscaping.
 Restrictions in the ordinance have an up-to-date, rational basis founded on protecting public health, safety, or welfare, or addressing truly neglected properties.
 Property owners are required to address clear-cut nuisances, such as ragweed that is allowed to flourish, or noxious weeds that are not controlled.